siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 203 Minimal Propagating Closure of Source-Free Flow.md

 The analysis shows:

-- a single divergence-preserving self-curl evolution does not yield neutral propagating solutions
+- a single divergence-preserving self-curl evolution yields the wrong second-order sign for neutral propagation
 - two coupled curl evolutions do yield neutral wave propagation

 So the minimal propagating closure in this class is